-Today we’re testing the claims that new double wall hot cups are better than using cardboard sleeves with traditional single wall hot cups.
+Today we’re testing the claims that double wall insulated hot cups are better than using recycled cup sleeves with traditional single wall hot cups.
 Double wall hot cups are made by manufacturing two paper walls with an insulating air pocket between them.
 Some manufacturers have claimed using a double wall cup avoids the need for a sleeve and keeps drinks hotter longer.

 In part 1 of this 2 part series, we disclosed some of the tolls that even our own "green" products can have on the environment.
 In this post, we are going to share a few of the things we are doing to improve upon those issues.

 Good Start Packaging is very conscious of the entire lifecycle environmental footprint of the products we sell.
-After all, just because a product is biodegradable doesn’t mean a lot of environmentally unsustainable things happened to produce and transport it to you.
+After all, just because a product is compostable doesn’t mean a lot of environmentally unsustainable things happened to produce and transport it to you.

 We do try to source as many products as possible that are Made in the USA.
 We don’t mean to pick on China specifically since the United States imports products from many countries.
 But the fact is that many of the products Americans buy and even some of Good Start Packaging’s compostable food packaging is made in China.
 That’s why many people are increasingly concerned about what this means for the economy and global environment.